epfl-ada/ada-2021-project-adata-scientists/README.md

-Project
-Readme.md file containing the detailed project proposal (up to 1000 words).
-Your README.md should contain:

 # Women representaion in the Medias

 ## Abstract
-During the last 5 years, a lot of feminist movements have emerged, like "PayeTonEPFL" on the campus.
-This gave us the will to dig deeper into the subject to see if it is general to all fields or specific to science.
- These movements highlighted the difference in representation between genders, especially in the medias.
-They claimed there were a difference between the occurrence of women  and men in the articles, on TV...
- We want to study the evolution of the problem through time, type of newspaper, ages, countries (newspaper origin) and a selection of specific subjects covered, like economics, finance, science, politics or people, news, publicity...
- We want to see the evolution of mentalities "before" and "after" those movements, by comparing the partition of speak between gender, and see how women are represented before and after.
-We want to compare it with the men representation evolution through all these years and how they speak about women.
+Discriminations against women have been the burning subject for the last 3 to 5 years.
+Raping scandals like the Weistein gate in 2017, questions about the salary differences lifted by famous Hollywoodien actricess Jennifer Lawrence in 2016, debate about the disappearance of women that are more than 40 in the movies, and the #MeToo scandal paved the way for changes in our society about the women status.
+In 2019, in Switzerland, the first feminist strike in 40 years took place.
+They asked for salary equallity, the right to be a mother and to work at the same time, they denonced the marital violences (according to amnesty international, in Switzerland, a women die under the blows of their compagnon  every two weeks) and want a new definition of rape that will protect the women more.
+Moreover, last year, the sexism is brought to light on the EPFL campus by the #PayeTonEPFL group where thousand of people, and in majority women, testify about time where they felt discriminated.
+The number of testimony about sexual harassement, raping, and discrimination was appailing.
+These scandals motivated us to dig deaper into the subject of sexism into the medias.

 ## Research questions
+We want to study the evolution of the problem through time, studying different criterias: type of newspaper, ages, and a selection of specific subjects covered like economics, finance, science, politics or people, news...
+Furthermore, we want to see the evolution of mentalities "before" and "after" those movements, by studying how women are represented before and after.
+Is it more a representation based on how they look or a representation based on their speech.
+Finally, one of the aspect we want to study is who is speaking about women.
+Do women journalist quote more women or is it the men?
+To conclude, the questions we want to find answers to are:
 Are women and men equally represented in the medias?
 And if it so, are they also equally quoted in all fields?
 Can we observe changes between 2015 and 2020, because of movements such as #metoo?
 Who quotes women and who quotes men?